camunda/camunda-docs/versioned_docs/version-8.2/components/console/manage-clusters/manage-ip-allowlists.md

 ---
 id: manage-ip-allowlists
 title: Manage IP allowlists
+description: "If your organization works within Camunda's Enterprise plan, you can restrict access to clusters with an IP allowlist."
+keywords: [whitelist, allowlist, ip whitelist, ip allowlist]
 ---

 If your organization works within Camunda's [Enterprise](https://camunda.com/enterprise/) plan, you can restrict access to clusters with an IP allowlist.